 In your lab notebook, you will need to construct a data table as shown below.
 These may be provided.
+Also be sure to share your data with the BioBuilder community [here](#).

 Strain Plasmid Colony Number on LB (if used) Colony Number on LB + Amp Transformation Efficiency (colonies/microgram DNA) Color/shape/size on LB (if used) Color/shape/size on LB + Amp

 4-1 no DNA

 pPRL

 pGRN

 4-2 no DNA

 pPRL

 pGRN